gcoto96/blog-app-angularjs/README.md

 - Backend test suite is being SpringRunner and TestRestTemplate
 - Few test conditions are breaking due to CSRF token injection.
 Need to find a work around or disable it for testing.

-### Features Status
-a.
-Ability to register to the blogging portal and create a personal blogging space  - WIP
-b.
-Ability to publish multiple blog posts to the blogging space - Implemented
- i.
-Blog content should contain a title and a description - Implemented
-c.
-Ability to anonymously view other blog posts - Implemented
-d.
-Ability to login and comment on other’s blog posts - Implemented

-Note: One single user is available user:users and password:password now and once it logs in it can perform b and d tasks above.
-      If not logged in then c task holds good.

 ### TODO features